ufs-community/uwtools/docs/sections/user_guide/cli/tools/fs.rst

 .. literalinclude:: fs/makedirs-exec-timedep.out
    :language: text

-The ``--target-dir`` option is optional when all directory paths are absolute, and will never be applied to absolute paths.
+The ``--target-dir`` option need not be specified when all directory paths are absolute, and will never be applied to absolute paths.
 If any paths are relative, however, it is an error not to provide a target directory:

 .. literalinclude:: fs/makedirs-config.yaml
    :language: yaml